utaresearch/gPET/README.md

 The results should have three files about positions and momentums, ids and time, which is defined in gPET.cu. **Notice here, the positions is in global coordinates**.

-Please check the uploaded Matlab scripts "readOutput.m" for details of output file postprocessing.
+Please check the Matlab scripts `/output/readOutput.m` for details of output file postprocessing.